kuoshih/simple_navigation_goals/readme.md

 ## Abstract
 This sample code is to send 3 navigation goals in map frame.
-This code activate a node "simple_navigation_goals" This node publishe goals to /move_base/goal.
+This code activate a node "simple_navigation_goals" This node publishes goals to /move_base/goal.
 This code also demonstrates how to publish a navigation goal You can see the navigation in rviz.